liferaft/kubekit/README.md

 kubekit exec kubedemo --cmd "cat /etc/kubernetes/vsphere.conf" --pools master
 ```

-## 1.11.
+## 1.12.
 Integration Test

 Jenkins is in charge of executing integration test every time there is a new release, however you may want to execute integration tests manually.

 In the previous section (Build) is explained how to manually test to create and destroy a cluster on a platform.
 To do the same test in every platform, a few or just one, you can also use `make` for this.

-Use the rule `test-platform-all` to create a cluster in every supported platform (AWS, vSphere and EKS) and `destroy-test-platform-all` when you are done and wants to destroy the clusters.
-There is also a set of rules named `test-platform-PLATFORM` and `destroy-test-platform-PLATFORM` (replace `PLATFORM` for the platform name: `aws`, `vsphere` and `eks`) to create/destroy a cluster in such platform.
+Use the rule `test-platform-all` to create a cluster in every supported platform (EC2, vSphere and EKS) and `destroy-test-platform-all` when you are done and wants to destroy the clusters.
+There is also a set of rules named `test-platform-PLATFORM` and `destroy-test-platform-PLATFORM` (replace `PLATFORM` for the platform name: `ec2`, `vsphere` and `eks`) to create/destroy a cluster in such platform.

 Once the cluster is created you can use `kubectl` to play with it but you can also use the rule `test-cluster` to execute a few smoke tests on the cluster to validate it's healthy and ready to use.
 If you want to use `kubectl` directly, remember to first execute `eval $(kubekit get env NAME)`.